JayLoomis/javascripty/functions.md

 -   Parameters must be given in the correct order.
 -   Numbers and strings are passed by value.
 -   Objects and arrays are passed by reference.
--   You can omit parameters, in which case, they are passed intot he function as `undefined`.
+-   You can omit parameters, in which case, they are passed to the function as `undefined`.
 -   You can't skip a parameter if you're providing a later parameter--you must explicitly pass `null` or some other value that makes sense.
 -   There are no default values for parameters.
 You can implement the same behavior by using the